hwikgren/PNANetwork/README.md

 	* Document names were found in the unstructured running text by using the list of document names in the text files + concordance lists
 	* <b>See the folder PersonExtractionPdfFile for more details</b>
 * Building a two-mode network of individuals and the documents they are attested in and a one-mode co-occurrence network of people attested in the same document
-	* For the one-mode network, shorter/standardized versions of the language of a name, date, profession, ethnicity, and place were produced using various normalisation lists (see folder Lists)
+	* For the one-mode network, shorter/standardized versions of the language of a name, date, profession, ethnicity, and place were produced using various normalization lists (see folder Lists)
 	* Writing csv files (a = two-mode network, b and c together form the one-mode network)
 		1. of individuals and the documents they are attested in
 		2. of individuals with their metadata